Water News

 Toxicity of Forever Chemicals Varies Among Amphibian Species

-Eastern tiger salamanders are sensitive to chemical contaminants like PFAS.
+[ad_1] Eastern tiger salamanders are sensitive to chemical contaminants like PFAS.
 (Credit: Caitlin Smith, USFWS) Commonly called forever chemicals, PFAS are widespread and long-lasting contaminants that are hazardous to human and environmental health.
 Scientists from Purdue University and the U.S. Geological Survey studied the effects of PFAS on tadpoles of three amphibian species.
-These species are …
+These species …

 Read moreToxicity of Forever Chemicals Varies Among Amphibian Species